boredsquirrel/libreoffice-colorschemes/README.md

 ## How to use

-Only tested on Linux!
+Only tested on Linux and with xmllint.

-Requires following core tools: `awk curl sed read cat` ...
+Requires following core tools: `xmllint awk curl sed` and more core utilities

-Optional: `xmllint` for readable config

 1. Clone this repo or [download as ZIP archive](https://github.com/boredsquirrel/libreoffice-colorschemes/archive/refs/heads/main.zip)
 2. Go to the directory